HTTPArchive/almanac.httparchive.org/src/README.md

 ```

 The deploy script will do the following:
+- Ask you to confirm you've updated the eBooks via GitHub Actions
 - Switch to the production branch
 - Merge changes from main
 - Do a clean install
 - Run the tests
 - Ask you to complete any local tests and confirm good to deploy
 - Ask for a version number (suggesing the last verision tagged and incrementing the patch)
-- Tag the release (after asking you for the verion number to use)
+- Tag the release (after asking you for the version number to use)
 - Generate a `deploy.zip` file of what has been deployed
 - Deploy to GCP
 - Push changes to `production` branch on GitHub